AVSCGREAT/KX-36/README.md

 ### Contact:

 Want to remix, collab, or get help building your own version?
-Reach out on GitHub @AVSC or through Hack Club.
+Reach out on GitHub @AVSCGREAT or through Hack Club Slack @AVSC.

 ---